Anonymize-gitcode/ELSA/README.md

 The `smoke_test/` folder holds three small ZKP-based Solidity contracts (`withdraw.6186.sol`, `ZKPAudit.ab71.sol`, `ZKPChal_.3b83.sol`).
-They are the default input so a full run finishes in a few minutes while still exercising every pipeline stage.
+They are the default input, so a full run finishes in a few minutes while still exercising every pipeline stage.
 The complete category-balanced ZKP dataset (2,310 files) ships in `datasets/ZKP_dataset/`; to analyze more than the smoke set, mount a directory of `.sol` files at `/elsa/input_contracts` (see